 Holland Lop Overview

-The Holland Lop is the opposite of the French Lop in terms of size, and this dwarf rabbit will rarely exceed four inches tall.
+The Holland Lop is the opposite of the French Lop in terms of size, and this dwarf rabbit will rarely exceed 4 inches tall.
 It has a small, stocky body with a large head.

 Personality / Character

 Holland Lop rabbits are extremely friendly and often described as being more docile than other popular breeds.
-It’s small enough to be handled by children without struggling, and they enjoy the attention and like when you carry it around.
+It’s small enough to be handled by children without struggling, and they enjoy the attention and like when you carry them around.
 It’s incredibly vocal and will entertain the family with continuous noises, grunts, and snorts to let you know its current mood.

 Health & Care

 Holland Lop Rabbits are extremely low maintenance.
 Their small bodies will only require occasional brushing about once a week, twice a week when they are shedding like the French Lop, but their little bodies make brushing a breeze.
 They rarely need bathing, and you want to avoid it because bathing can scare them, but you will need to clip the nails every few weeks.
 Holland Lop rabbits will need at least two hours a day outside the cage to get the exercise they need to stay healthy.